ResearchKit/AppCore/APCAppCore/APCAppCore/DataSubstrate/Model/MODEL_MIGRATION_README.txt

 1. Create a new Mapping Model:

     a.
 Create a new Mapping Model file:  File > New > CoreData > MappingModel.
     b.
-When it asks, tell it the version you're migrating from:  version 4.
+When it asks, tell it the version you're migrating from:  say, version 4.
     c.
-When it asks, tell it the version you're migrating to:  version 5.
+When it asks, tell it the version you're migrating to:  say, version 5.
     d.
 Save that file.
 Name it after the versions you're mapping:  perhaps "APCMappingModel4ToModel5".
 Use the default extension, ".xcmappingmodel".

 2. Inspect that file.
 Here's what you'll see:

     a.
-The file contains every entity and every attribute from version 4, and, by default, says to copy that data over to the same field in version 5.
+The file contains every entity, attribute, and relationship from version 4, and, by default, says to copy that data over to the same field or relationship in version 5.
 THAT'S GREAT, and that's what we want.
-The catch will be:  for NEW attributes, it won't know what values to give them.
+The catch will be:  for NEW attributes and relationships, it won't know what values to give them.
 And for attributes that have changed, its assumptions will be wrong.
-So we'll write methods to generate, or fix, JUST THOSE ATTRIBUTES.
+So we'll write methods to generate, or fix, JUST THOSE ATTRIBUTES and relationships.
 Leave everything else the way it is.

     b.
-You might ask:  why can't I delete the entities and attributes that I *don't* want it to convert?
+You might ask:  why can't I delete the entities, attributes, and relationships that I *don't* want it to convert, to make the file cleaner and simpler?
 In theory, you can.
 In practice, if any OTHER attributes relate to those, the automatic conversions may not do what you expect, or may not happen at all.
 It's probably easier to just leave the file the way it is.

 3. Create a class to perform the "hard parts" of the migration: